alem-platform/sprint-js/story02/immutability-protector/README.md

 # Immutability Protector

-In this quest, you need to update a property of an object without mutating the original.
+In this task, you need to update a property of an object without mutating the original.
 Write a function called `updateObject` that returns a new object with one property updated.
-Keep the original object safe from any changes!
+Keep the original object safe from any changes

 ### Example: